adrenlinerush/portscan/README.md

 # Portscan

 **Description:** An API that scans for open ports on a set of IP addresses.
 Results returned in json.
 Results persist and are stored in database for later retreival by ip or scan_id.
-Also, two scans may be compared via api.
+Also, two scans may be compared via API.
 API itself is stateless.

 **Development:(VS Code with Docker)**